-Accounting standards, interpretations and amendments effective for accounting years beginning on or after January 1, 2020 did not materially affect the Credit Union's financial statements.

-There are no IFRS or IFRIC interpretations that are not yet effective that would be expected to have a material impact on the Credit Union's future financial statements.
+Certain new standards, amendments to standards, and interpretations were issues by the IASB or IFRS interpretations Committee that are mandatory for accounting years beginning after January 1, 2022 or later that the Credit Union has decided not to adopt early.
+The adoption of the new standards, interpretations and amendments which were issues but are not yet effective are not expected to have a material impact on the Credit Union's financial statements.